Boiler Grants

 Boiler Upgrade or Replacement

-Included as a measure in the scheme for homeowners where the existing boiler is inefficient or broken.
+Included as a measure in the scheme for homeowners where the existing boiler is 'non-condensing'.

 Electric Heating Upgrade